ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

   }

-Next, we define a reaction-diffusion system with a dictionary, in a JSON file (*system.json*). the dictionary defines two essencial components of the system :
+Next, we define a reaction-diffusion system with a dictionary, in a JSON file (*system.json*). the dictionary defines two essential components of the system :

 * First, the reaction-diffusion "network", which tells which species compose the system, what their properties are and how they interact with each other.
-More specifically, the list of the different species, whith their label/name and expected initial concentration, and a list of the different reactions, with their stoechiometric equation and forward and backward rates.
+More specifically, the list of the different species, with their label/name and expected initial concentration, and a list of the different reactions, with their stoichiometric equation and forward and backward rates.
 * Second, the system "space", which describes the reaction-diffusion grid in which the different species should evolve.
-  It can specify the width, height and depth of the reaction diffusion grid, as well as the volume of an intial grid.
+  It can specify the width, height and depth of the reaction-diffusion grid, as well as the volume of an initial grid.
-  Since the grid dimension are not specified here, default one are used, that is, width=height=depth=1 cell.
+  Since the grid dimensions are not specified here, default ones are used, that is, width=height=depth=1 cell.

 .. code:: python

   system = strn.load_rdsystem("demo.json")

-the system is loaded with the :py:func:`load_rdsystem` object, wich reads the json file at the specified location, and returns a
+the system is loaded with the :py:func:`load_rdsystem` object, which reads the JSON file at the specified location, and returns a
 :py:class:`RDSystem` instance built from it.

 .. code:: python